International relations theory: Postcolonialism

 Postcolonial international relations scholarship posits a critical theory approach to international relations (IR), and is a non-mainstream area of international relations scholarship.
-Post-colonialism focuses on the persistence of colonial forms of power and the continuing existence of racism in world politics.
+Postcolonialism focuses on the persistence of colonial forms of power and the continuing existence of racism in world politics.

 Feminist international relations theory

 Feminist international relations theory applies a gender perspective to topics and themes in international relations such as war, peace, security, and trade.
 In particular, feminist international relations scholars use gender to analyze how power exists within different international political systems.
 Historically, feminist international relations theorists have struggled to find a place within international relations theory, either having their work ignored or discredited.
 Feminist international relations also analyzes how the social and the political interact, often pointing to the ways in which international relations affect individuals and vice versa.
 Generally, feminist international relations scholars tend to be critical of the realist school of thought for their strong positivist and state-centered approach to international relations, although feminist international scholars who are also realists exist.
-Feminist International Relations borrows from a number of methodologies and theories such as post-positivism, constructivism, postmodernism, and post-colonialism.
+Feminist International Relations borrows from a number of methodologies and theories such as post-positivism, constructivism, postmodernism, and postcolonialism.

 Jean Bethke Elshtain is a key contributor to feminist international relations theory.
 In her seminal book, Women and War, Elshtain criticizes gender roles inherent in mainstream international relations theory.
 Particularly, Elshtain decries international relations for perpetuating a tradition of armed civic culture that automatically excludes women/wives.
 Instead, Elshatin challenges the trope of women as solely passive peacekeepers, using drawing parallels between wartime experiences and her personal experiences from her childhood and later as a mother.
 Thus, Elshtain has been lauded by some feminist international relations theorists as one of the first theorists to blend personal experience with international relations, thus challenging international relation's traditional preference for positivism.